asolda/GeneticLearning/README.md

 Writing test dataset to single.testset.1002.992.10.csv
 ```

+This is clearly not a good dataset, but we will stick with it for this example.
+Tweak the parameters to create better datasets.

 **Step 2**: Train the model.
 For the sake of order, create a new folder in the root of the project named `data` and move the datasets there:

 From the root folder: